LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'SPECTRUM': 2-D stacked frame of the lamp flat spectrum after bias and dark subtraction and dividing out the profile and blaze.

+- 'BPM': Bad pixel mask (unsigned 8-bit integer).
+BPM = 1 for known bad pixels.
+BPM = 2 for saturated pixels.

-- 'ERROR': Formal uncertainties on the stacked quartz lamp flats after bias and dark subtraction and dividing out the profile and blaze.
+- 'ERR': Formal uncertainties on the stacked quartz lamp flats after bias and dark subtraction and dividing out the profile and blaze.

 - 'TRACES': Integer mask with the extraction regions.
 Each value corresponds to the 'id' column in the extracted data product. :code:`banzai_nres.utils.trace_utils.get_trace_region` is a useful method to get the numpy slice corresponding to a given trace region.

-- 'BLAZE': FITS Binary table with the estimate of the 'blaze' and 'blaze_error' from the stacked lamp flat. 'id' values correspond to the regions in the 'TRACE' extension.

 - 'PROFILE': Profile estimate from the stacked lamp flat.
 Non-zero only where the 'TRACE' extension is non-zero.
   The profile is normalized so the sum in each column of each trace is unity.
 This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.

+- 'BLAZE': FITS Binary table with the estimate of the 'blaze' and 'blaze_error' from the stacked lamp flat. 'id' values correspond to the regions in the 'TRACE' extension.

 - 'WEIGHTS': 2-D frame of optimal extraction weights based on the profile extension described above.
 Using the :code:`get_trace_region` method can be used to easily reapply these weights and sum to produce an extraction.